abhinashsivan/AudioMFCC/README.md

 # AudioMFCC
-finding mfcc values for a recorded audio
+#Finding mfcc values for a recorded audio